 This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Chemical Engineering Plants and Related Equipment Sectional Committee had been approved by the Mechanical Engineering Divisional Council.

-This standard was originally published in 1976.
-The present revision has been taken up with a view incorporating the modification found necessary as a result of experience gained in the use of this standard.
+This standard was first published in 1976.
+This revision has been taken up with a view incorporating the modification found necessary as a result of experience gained in the use of this standard.
 Also, in this revision, the standard has been brought into the latest style and format of Indian Standards, and references to Indian Standards, wherever applicable have been updated.

 International system (SI) units have been used in this standard.
 The relation of these units to other units is given below for guidance: